rust-master/Blockchain-Interview-Questions-Answers/README.md

 - What is Transcations nonce
 - How block add in blockchain
 - What is Merkle tree
-- What is cryptography and it's  types
-- Difference between Bitcin and Ethereum
+- Difference between Bitcoin and Ethereum
+- How Bitcoin and Ethereum fiffer when it comes to xhecking the latest state
 - What is wallet and types of wallets
 - Why is Blockchain a trusted approach
 - Name the two types of records that are present in the blockchain database
 - What are the properties of Blockchain?
 - What is encryption?
 What is its role in Blockchain
-- What Is the Ethereum Network
+- What is the Ethereum Network
-- What Is the Value Token for Ethereum
+- What is the Value Token for Ethereum
-- What Is the Consensus Algorithm
+- What is the Consensus Algorithm
-- What Is the Ethereum Node
+- What is the Ethereum Node
-- What Is Dapps
+- What is dApps
-- How Can You Connect to A Node
+- How can you connect to a Node
-- How Bitcoin and Ethereum Differ When It Comes to Checking the Latest State
 - What is Transcations
 - Explain the Blocks
 - What is Uncle Blocks